mvrdevelopment/spec/mvr-spec.md

 To describe all information within one file, a zip file with the extension `*.mvr` is used.
 The archive shall contain one root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.
 The root file `GeneralSceneDescription.xml` is mandatory inside the archive to be a valid MVR file.

 UTF-8 has to be used to encode the XML file.
 Each XML file internally consists of XML nodes.
-Each XML node could have XML attributes and XML children.
+Each XML node could have XML attributes and XML node children.
 Each XML attribute has a value.
 If a XML attribute is not specified, the default value of this XML attribute will be used.
 If the XML attribute value is specified as a string, the format of the string will depend on the XML attribute type.

 - The archive must not use encryption or password protection.
 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.